Claire Wood and Jeanne Crandall: Are They Based on Real Hollywood Actresses?

 Ryan Murphy’s ‘Hollywood’ is full of varied characters, all of whom add a different shade to the story.
-While he draws some plotlines from the lives of real people, he has also left room for his creations.
+While he draws some plotlines from the lives of real people, he also leaves room for his creations.
 However, all his characters feel so real that it becomes difficult to differentiate between real and fictional ones.
 The stories of Claire Wood and Jeanne Crandall play as subplots but are convincing enough to make us think they are real.
 Are they real, though?
 What’s the story behind these actresses?
 Here’s the answer.

 No, Claire Wood was not a real actress.
 In her portrayal of Claire, actress Samara Weaving looked for inspiration in some of the most well-known actresses of all time.
 At the time of the audition, she didn’t know what role or TV show she was trying out for.
 She received lines from ‘Some Like It Hot’ in which she brought her best Marilyn Monroe.
 Eventually, when it came to portraying a 40s actress on the screen, she channeled the blonde beauty once again.